rapid7/insightconnect-plugins/rest/help.md

 # Requirements

-* varies depending on the API the plugin is interacting with
+* Varies depending on the API the plugin is interacting with
+* A RESTFUL HTTP/HTTPS resource

 # Documentation